ninabarzh/red-lantern-sim/README.md

 ## Feeds

-The simulator includes a `feeds/` directory to model external context, such as:
+The simulator includes a [feeds directory](simulator/feeds) to model external context, such as:

 * BGP collectors (RIS, RouteViews)
 * Change management databases